Otus-DevOps-2019-08/BorisKamenetskiy_microservices/README.md

 - parameterized docker-compose.yml: variables PUBLISHPORT, COMMENTVER, UIVER, POSTVER added (they are also added to .env). .env.example as copy of .env creted;
 - aliases, front_net and back_net added to docker-compose.yml;
 - after docker-compose up -d application works as expected;
 - docker-compose adds prefix to all created resources (by default it is equal to the folder, where we are).
-This prefix could be overridden by using -p option.
+This prefix could be overridden by using -p option;
+- some changes to Dockerfile's in accordance with Hadolint recommendations added.

 Issues:
 - some really weird issues with starting the containers using docker-compose.
 After some manual actions (starting containers) and killing them docker-compose suddenly worked;
-- still have to figure out how to use linters (hadolint).
+- was not able to build hadolint locally, so, I have used Hadolint from docker container.
+As the topic is docker containers, probably, not worst solution :).